castle-engine/castle-engine/src/x3d/nodes_specification/README.txt

+The components/ subdirectory contains X3D nodes specification in a simple text format (more-or-less pasted from X3D specifications).

+They are parsed by the x3d-nodes-to-pascal program, that can generate node "helper" methods, placed in the ../auto_generated_node_helpers/ directory.

-X3D nodes declarations in simple text format.
-Used to automatically generate parts of X3DNodes unit interface and implementation.
+In the past, these files were used to automatically generate parts of the X3DNodes unit, using the program in old_x3d_nodes_spec_to_pascal.

-Nowadays, it's only used by generate_x3d_nodes_helpers.

 ------------------------------------------------------------------------------
-Historical notes how this was used for x3d_nodes_spec_to_pascal follow below:
+Historical notes how the initial files in components/ were created:

 - Originally, this was created by hand, simply pasting from X3D specification.